zarthon/hadmyfab/README.md

 * Started on figuring out on how to implement Mapper and Reducer
 * Found some examples and tutorials explaining the same, and took their reference to implement the same.
 * Current implementation is not tested, messy, not clean and involves lot of bugs
+* Instead of combining population and mapred job into one, distributed it over the 2 files
+* Trying to debug the mapred job